PCSAT2 Design Page

 PEC drawing deployed and another Location considered on Airlock. and the RF keep out zone

-SPONSORING ORGANIZATION: The PCSAT2 project is conducted under the USNA Small Satellite program with the guidance of LTCL Billy Smith and Satellite Lab Senior Research Engineer, Bob Bruninga, WB4APR.
-The USNA Amateur Radio Club is the spacecraft operating organization.
+SPONSORING ORGANIZATION: The PCSAT2 project is a student engineering project under the USNA Aerospace Engineering program with the guidance of LTCL Billy Smith and Satellite Lab Senior Research Engineer, Bob Bruninga, WB4APR.
+The USNA Amateur Radio Club and other volunteer control operators are the spacecraft operating organization.
 Since PCSAT2 is flying on the ISS, its operations will be fully coordinated with the ARISS (Amateur Radio on the ISS) international team.

-PCSAT2 DESCRIPTION: PCSAT2 uses the same dual redundant AX.25 command and control system as used on the original PCsat (NO44) offering 8 on/off commands, 20 telemetry channels and a serial port for the solar cell experiment telemetry.
+PCSAT2 DESCRIPTION: PCSAT2 uses the same dual redundant AX.25 command and control system as used on the original PCsat (NO44) offering 8 on/off commands, 20 telemetry channels.
 It also supports the Digital Comms Relay support of the PCsat/APRS mission.
 The uplinks are on 2 meters and the downlinks are in the 435 MHz band to avoid any possible interference with existing ARISS 2 meter operations.
 Observers will note that this is exactly opposite of the long range plan for all ARISS downlinks on 2 meters and uplinks on other bands, but it had to be this way, beacuse at the time of the PCSAT2 design freeze in Dec 2002, there was no equipment on ISS capable of cross band operation.
 The Kenwood D700 was not to arrive for several months later.
 Unfortunately the 2 year Shuttle delays allowed the D700 to arrive on ISS before PCSAT2 but long after the PCSAT2 design freeze which required it to operate down on UHF.

 Other midshipman photos: PCSAT2 prototype, Antenna SWR measurements, Radio configuration.